 (c) he does not make the disclosure for purposes of personal gain,

 (d) any of the conditions in subsection (2) is met, and

 (e) in all the circumstances of the case, it is reasonable for him to make the disclosure.

 (2) The conditions referred to in subsection (1)(d) are—

-(a) that, at the time he makes the disclosure, the worker reasonably believes that he will be subjected to a detriment by
+(a) that, at the time he makes the disclosure, the worker reasonably believes that he will be subjected

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.